 3. Create Your Categories – Your Blog Software should allow you to setup categories; which help you organize your entries so it's easier for your visitors to find what it is they are interested in reading.

-Your Jack Russel Site might have a number of categories; such as training, eating, toys, etc..
+For Example: Your Jack Russel Site might have a number of categories; such as training, eating, toys, etc..

 4. Become An Amazon Associate – The sign up is simple and it’s free.
 Just go to The Amazon Site and at the bottom, click the "Join Associates" link.
 You’ll want to have your site set up – at least the basics with some content; as they are going to review your site.